 "All kinds of documents have been created in the course of administering the university and they are all, technically, archives forming part of the University’s memory.
 Yet not all the papers which have survived merit indefinite retention and it is one of the Archivist’s functions to advise on the relative value of any classes of papers..."

 (RG 2 C266 File 8023 "Administration Archives and Records")

 Storage for the University Archives was first located in the stacks of the Redpath Library, with the office of the University Archivist located in the James Administration Building.
-In 1971 the University Archives moved to consolidated storage, access and administrative offices on the Ground Floor of the McLennan Library, where it remains today.
+In 1971 the University Archives moved to consolidated storage, access and administrative offices at McLennan Library.

 - Yves A. Lapointe, Director and University Archivist 2017-

 - Theresa Rowat, Director and University Archivist 2007-2013

 - Johanne Pelletier, Director and University Archivist 1997-2007

 - Gordon Burr; Robert Michel, Interim Directors 1996-1997

 - Marcel Caya, Director and University Archivist 1977-1996